LGBTQ rights in Pennsylvania

 Lesbian, gay, bisexual, transgender, and queer (LGBTQ) people in the U.S. state of Pennsylvania enjoy most of the same rights as non-LGBTQ people.
 Same-sex sexual activity is legal in Pennsylvania.
 Same-sex couples and families headed by same-sex couples are eligible for all of the protections available to opposite-sex married couples.
 Pennsylvania was the final Mid-Atlantic state without same-sex marriage, indeed lacking any form of same-sex recognition law until its statutory ban was overturned on May 20, 2014.

 Since June 2023, discrimination on the basis of sexual orientation and gender identity is explicitly banned in the state.
 Some cities and counties ban such discrimination, including Philadelphia, Pittsburgh, Allentown, Erie, and Reading (the five most populous cities in the state).
 Some cities and counties within Pennsylvania also ban conversion therapy on minors.

 On June 15, 2020, in Bostock v.
 Clayton County, Georgia, the U.S. Supreme Court ruled that discrimination in the workplace on the basis of sexual orientation or gender identity is discrimination on the basis of sex, and Title VII therefore protects LGBT employees from workplace discrimination.

-Both Philadelphia and Pittsburgh have vibrant LGBT communities, with pride parades having been held since the 1970s and attracting more than 100,000 attendees as of 2017.
-It’s been reported in June 2024, that Pittsburgh has a housing zone “48 blocks project” - due to open in 2025, for comfortable non-profit living LGBT seniors.
+Both Philadelphia and Pittsburgh have vibrant LGBT communities, having held pride parades since the 1970s and attracting more than 100,000 attendees as of 2017.
+In June 2024, the Presbyterian SeniorCare Network announced plans to build a housing complex designed for elderly LGBTQ+ people in Pittsburgh.
 In March 2025, the state Supreme Court explicitly ruled that same-sex couples must have “equal legal parentage obligations for their children” from IVF treatment as heterosexual couples.

 Legality of same-sex sexual activity

 Pennsylvania has repealed its sodomy statutes incrementally.
 In 1972, legislation legalized consensual sodomy for heterosexual married couples.
 In 1980, the Supreme Court of Pennsylvania ruling in Commonwealth v.
 Bonadio found Pennsylvania's sodomy law unconstitutional as violating the equal protection guarantees of both the state and federal constitutions.
 Pennsylvania repealed its remaining sodomy laws in 1995.
 In December 2021, an 81 year old gay man within Pennsylvania went to jail due to an “archaic sexual deviant law without trial” for nearly 2 years because he had oral sex within a nursing home, which staff alleged was non-consensual.

+In July 2026, the Governor of Pennsylvania signed Senate Bill 45, an anti-human trafficking bill that also repealed a 1982 that allowed prosecutors to charge people with HIV infections who engaged in prostitution with a felony rather than a misdemeanor.